Eye Movement Desensitization & Reprocessing Therapy (EMDR)

 Phase 6 the therapist will complete a body scan which is a meditative technique to clear out any additional physical sensations connected to the memory.

-Phase 7 is closure, which is using the skills learned in phase two to self-sooth and stabilize.
+Phase 7 is closure, which is using the skills learned in phase two to self-soothe and stabilize.
 In the last phase.

-Phase 8 the therapist and client review of the effectiveness of all of the hard work the client made and discussing the next memory to target.
+Phase 8 the therapist and client review the effectiveness of all of the hard work the client made and discuss the next memory to target.

 According to the EMDR Institute, as many as 90% of trauma survivors appeared to have no PTSD after just three sessions of EMDR.
 Therapists have been using EMDR for the past twenty-five years, to know more about EMDR or to see if it’s right for you, speak to an EMDR therapist.

 Get A Free Consultation

 At Eye Movement Desensitization & Reprocessing Therapy (EMDR) we are more than happy to give advice on if EMDR is suitable for your needs.
-Why not ask us to view your problems and discuss solutions.
-Our advice is free!
+Why not ask us to view your problems and discuss solutions?

 We will help you restore the close emotional connections that you want and long for.
 You will learn to recognize the dance of communication that keeps you distant from your partner.
 You can save your relationship.
 More Relationships End Than Need Too.Read More